Criss-Wang/Criss-Wang.github.io/source/_posts/blogs/project-considerations.md

 ### Requirements for MLsys

-Finally let's talk about when should be considered to gauge the quality of a ML system, the backbone of your real-world project's outcome.
+Finally let\'s talk about when should be considered to gauge the quality of a ML system, the backbone of your real-world project\'s outcome.
 Here are five critical requirements for ML systems:

 1. Scalability:
-   The system's ability to handle an increasing amount of data, workload, or user requests while maintaining performance.
+   The system\'s ability to handle an increasing amount of data, workload, or user requests while maintaining performance.

    Considerations:

-   - Evaluate the system's scalability under varying workloads and data volumes.
+   - Evaluate the system\'s scalability under varying workloads and data volumes.
    - Assess the capability to efficiently scale both training and inference processes.
    - Consider distributed computing for parallel processing and efficient resource utilization.